-For the first 100 otolith sets archived, from a possible total of 200 otoliths, 169 (84.5 %) had been successfully removed without damage.
-For the remaining 15.5%, the most common type of damage was the breaking or loss of the otolith tip.
-It is impossible to continually extract undamaged otoliths, and an 84.5% success rate is highly satisfactory.
+For the otolith sets archived, 87.8% had been successfully removed without damage.
+For last year the corresponding figure was 84.5%.
+It is impossible to continually extract undamaged otoliths, and an 87.8% success rate is highly satisfactory and is also an improvement on last year's success rate.

-The length frequency distribution for the otolith sampled fish in 2003 show a difference when compared to samples taken from the tow cages for size sampling (Figure 1).
-Similar differences are also apparent in the samples from previous years as reported previously (Polacheck and Davis 2002).
+The length frequency distribution for the otolith sampled fish in 2004 again show a difference when compared to samples taken from the tow cages for size sampling (Figure 1).
+Similar differences are also apparent in the samples from previous years as reported previously (Polacheck and Davis 2002, Stanley and Polacheck 2003).

-The current sampling protocol does not provide either a fixed number of otoliths from each length class or representative samples of otoliths from all length classes in the fishery with an apparent disproportionate number of large fish.
+As mentioned previously the current sampling protocol does not provide either a fixed number of otoliths from each length class or representative samples of otoliths from all length classes in the fishery with an apparent disproportionate number of large fish.
 This could be the result of selection biases by the fishermen in their choice of dead fish to retain for otolith sampling or it could be due to size related differences in towing and early farming related mortality rates.
 However, the fish collected for otolith sampling covers the full size range of fish going into farms and thus provide an adequate basis age reading for constructing age/length keys.
 As such, the basic collection protocol provide a logistically feasible approach for obtaining otoliths samples for constructing age-length keys for the Australian surface fishery.
-However, there are two interrelated questions that would need to be resolved in terms of finalizing a design for an otolith sampling and direct aging program: (1) a sampling protocol for determining which otoliths among those that have been collected should actually be read for age determination and (2) whether the current level of otolith sampling is appropriate (i.e. whether the number of fish collected from each tow cage is sufficient or an excess of the number required to construct age-length keys with reasonable levels of precision)?
+The two interrelated questions that need to be resolved in terms of finalizing a design for an otolith sampling and direct aging program: (1) a sampling protocol for determining which otoliths among those that have been collected should actually be read for age determination and (2) whether the current level of otolith sampling is appropriate (i.e. whether the number of fish collected from each tow cage is sufficient or an excess of the number required to construct age-length keys with reasonable levels of precision) may soon be resolved if active ageing of the samples commences as planned.